marcdecline/marcdecline/README.md

 &nbsp;&nbsp; - 🔭 Working in personal projects.

-&nbsp;&nbsp; - 💕 In love with Firebase, Angular, Symfony and Node.
+&nbsp;&nbsp; - 💕 In love with Firebase, Angular and Symfony.

 &nbsp;&nbsp; - 💼 I am currently working as a senior developer